 I head downstairs for a two-hour training session on our new online attendance system.
 Our district currently uses a paper-based attendance system.

 I finally get a chance to dig into my email.
 I have nearly 70 emails waiting for me!
 I make a pretty decent dent over the course of an hour.

 I head to my weekly check-in with our chief innovation officer.
 I’m managing spring engagement and school actions, so we work together to create a stakeholder map, lists of required materials and outstanding questions as well as an owners document to share tomorrow with the team.

 I’m back at my desk, digging through the rest of my email and ticking through items on my to-do list.
 I take a quick break to check the news and realize that our region is expecting a significant amount of snow.
 I initiate our weather protocol and let the team know that we’ll have a series of conference calls over the next several hours to determine if we need to change tomorrow’s schedule.

 As I drive home, I call our new senior director of facilities to make sure he’s prepared for the possibility of our first snow day of the year.
-We talk through the district’s notification process and he assures me that his team will be good to go!
+We talk through the district’s notification process and he assures me that his team will be good